Category: Featured Article

 Further, some atomizers are prone to “flooding” when the flow rate exceeds the atomizer’s capacity, and this produces a volume of larger, less-effective droplets.

-Until rotary atomizers are standardized, operators can only select the desired size and infer the results based on in-flight behaviour and observing the size of the stains left on samplers during swath width testing.
+Until rotary atomizers are standardized (or there is a return to conventional nozzles), operators can only select the desired size and infer the results based on in-flight behaviour and observing the size of the stains left on samplers during swath width testing.

 Practical Impact

 Taken collectively, research has shown a 20 to 30% reduction in ESW for corn, wheat and soybean fungicide applications compared to swaths measured on open ground.
-Conversely, herbicides sprayed on bare earth or sparse vegetation can produce an efficacious response 20% wider than the measured swath width (see Figure 5).
-The impact of agronomic use case on ESW must be considered during mission planning.
+Conversely, herbicides sprayed on bare earth or sparse vegetation can produce an efficacious response 20% wider than the measured swath width (see Figure 6).

-Figure 5 – Measured swath width versus effective swath width for different agronomic use cases
+Figure 6 – Measured swath width versus effective swath width for different agronomic use cases.

 Figure 7 – Swath width changes due to acceleration and deceleration.